10 Things Your Landlord Wishes You Knew

 Olsen admits that landlords are never going to be proactive when it comes to damage within your domicile.
 If there’s an issue, you have to make it known immediately and, if necessary, repeatedly.
 “For the sake of time, I avoid asking tenants probing questions like ‘how’s the stove working?’ or ‘do you hear a funny sound when you flush the toilet?'” adds Olsen.
 “You’ve got to come to me with that.”
 These are the things you should take pictures of as soon as you move into a new apartment.

 They know you know

 Unless the Lords of Land plan on preying solely within the clueless college grad market: Your buildings proprietors check the same Craigslists and Zillows for current rent rates that you do.
 They need to stay competitive just as much as you need a deal.
 Be aware that they’re aware when you’re initiating a deal.
-Consider yourself lucky if you live in these U.S. cities with the lowest cost of living.

 When a feline ain’t fine

 The applications of a new tenant prove that an old tenet remains true: Honesty is still the best policy.
 “We once rented to someone who listed NO PETS, yet a quick Google search turned up a blog about her cat,” laughs Olsen.
 “I never trusted her after that.”
 He adds that employment history is the most important thing wannabe renters most often overlook.

 This online platform is friends to both tenant and landlord alike.
 For the latter: Cozy reduces the time it takes to screen renters and collect said rent.
 For the former: The site offers “set it and forget it” software, making those monthly collections automatic.
 Find out how much money you should be spending on rent.